c-jimenez/open-ocpp/README.md

 As of this version :

-* Only websocket client has been implemented
-* Only Charge Point role has been implemented
-* No Charge Point behavior related to the OCPP 1.6 security whitepaper edition 2 has been implemented (work in progress)
+* No Charge Point nor Central System behavior related to the OCPP 1.6 security whitepaper edition 2 has been implemented (work in progress)
 * Nearly all the messages defined in the OCPP 1.6 edition 2 protocol have been implemented
 * Nearly all the configuration keys defined in the OCPP 1.6 edition 2 protocol have been implemented for the Charge Point role